jimmo/ncss-embedded/chapters/3-intro-electronics.md

 Although there are many types of lights that can be used in circuits, we almost exclusively use LEDs because of their excellent power efficiency, small size, and ease of use.

 #### Theory
 LEDs are a type of diode, which is a semiconductor device that contains a special junction that only allows current to pass in one direction.
-The semiconductor junction in an LED is specially built such that when current is flowing, the *band gap* of the semiconductor results in electron transitions that emit photons of specific wavelenghts.
+The semiconductor junction in an LED is specially built such that when current is flowing, the *band gap* of the semiconductor results in electron transitions that emit photons of specific wavelengths.
 This is how LEDs have different colours, red LEDs produce photons that have a wavelength of approximately 650nm, green are 520nm, etc. By combining different colours (usually the primary colours, red, green, and blue) we can produce a whole rainbow of different colours.

 There also exist LEDs that produce light outside the visible range, for example, ultraviolet (~300nm) and infrared (~900nm).
-Infrared LEDs are used in television remote controls or night vision, and ultraviolet has a wide range of uses from skin therapy to sterilisation and even in the production of white light using phosphors.
+Infrared LEDs are used in television remote controls or night vision, and ultraviolet has a wide range of uses from skin therapy to sterilization and even in the production of white light using phosphors.
 This is how LED light bulbs you use in your house work, they are often UV LEDs which cause a phosphor to glow.

 ### Powering an LED
 Diodes are *"non-linear"* or *"non-ohmic"* devices, which means that Ohm's law doesn't apply to them.
 When they are conducting, they have very little resistance, and in the other direction they have a very high resistance.